albar965/albar965.github.io/littlenavmap-faq.md

 - Saving a direct plan between two airports of type IFR will result in MSFS adding intermediate waypoints and procedures like SID and STAR.
 - You cannot use airways or procedures for VFR flight plans.
 MSFS will quietly remove these.
 - MSFS cannot load round trips where destination is equal to departure in some cases.
+- MSFS uses turn anticipation which may result in wrong flight plan display in the GPS units or autopilot behavior.
+The GPS or autopilot will take a shortcut for hard turns which sometimes messes up a flight plan, for example.
+Turn anticipation is a function performed by FMS or RNAV devices to tell the pilot when to initiate a turn to the next waypoint on the programmed flight path to avoid overshooting the programmed course.
 - Altitude at waypoints and sometimes the cruise altitude is ignored and replaced by MSFS' own idea of a climb and descent profile which has nothing to do with the *Little Navmap* profile.
 This happens despite *Little Navmap* saving the altitude for each waypoint.
 - Flight plan names must not contains special characters like umlauts or accents. *Little Navmap* replaces these automatically when exporting a plan.